Grouping SKUs

 Similarly, new data added to existing SKU group fields can also be used to open markets.

-At some point, Digital River identifies product compliance data needed to ship goods into Indonesia.
-If this is a market opportunity you're interested in pursuing, we can add this data to your SKU groups.
+At some point, Digital River will identify product compliance data needed to ship goods into Indonesia.
+We can add this data to your SKU groups if you're interested in pursuing this market opportunity.

-After that, whenever a customer in Indonesia makes a purchase on your site, this new compliance data is passed downstream to the appropriate logistics services.
+After that, whenever a customer in Indonesia purchases on your site, this new compliance data is passed downstream to the appropriate logistics services.

 In this case, Digital River only needs to add product tariff codes specific to that country to your SKU groups (along with any other required compliance data) to make your products eligible for export to this country.

-Prior to launch, Digital River works with you to analyze your product catalog and understand your trading patterns (i.e., what products you're selling, where you're shipping these products from, and where you're shipping them too).
+Before launch, Digital River works with you to analyze your product catalog and understand your trading patterns (i.e., what products you're selling, where you're shipping these products from, and where you're shipping them, too).

 We then help classify your products and determine the compliance requirements for each category.
 That information is used to define and create your SKU groups.

-Once created, you have access to each SKU group's unique identifier and alias.
+Once created, you can access each SKU group's unique identifier and alias.

 Digital River exposes a SKU group's unique identifier and alias.